 Club 487 was reportedly set up by the proprietors of porn cinema Mr B's in Finsbury, which closed down in July last year by the council for being too sexy.

 The new club still has the facade of an old print shop on the outside, but past the double doors is a small black ticket office that appears freshly painted.
-Customers pay £15 to sample the cinema's explicit movies on multiple screens in a variety of
+Customers pay £15 to sample the cinema's explicit movies on multiple screens in a

 The club manager told Eastlondonlines: